Masty88/mudeo/README.md

 Copy the project in your folder and install the database dump in your PhpMyAdmin.
 Follow the instructions to complete the installation.
+⚠️If you are using a mac-OS or Linux replace the FFMPEG libraries from <a href="https://ffmpeg.org/download.html">here</a>
 ## Prerequisites

 -Apache Server